catseye/NaNoGenLab/README.md

 ==========

-Herein may be found novel-generation experiments for [NaNoGenMo 2014][] (and possibly beyond) conducted under the auspices of [Cat's Eye Technologies][].
+Herein may be found novel-generation experiments for [NaNoGenMo 2014][] conducted under the auspices of [Cat's Eye Technologies][].

 Note that the word "experiment", like the word "novel", may mean many things.

 > Isaac Asimov has suggested a triage process which divides scientific
 > claims into three groups: mundane, unusual and hogwash [my terms].
-> As an example, a claim that "I have computer-generated 50K words of text"
+> As an example, a claim that "My computer has generated 50,000 words of text"
 > is pretty mundane.
 No-one would disbelieve me, but they wouldn't be very
 > interested.
-A claim that "I have computer-generated a 50k-word story" would
+A claim that "My computer has generated a 50,000-word story"
-> probably result in mild disbelief and requests to have a look.
-Finally, a
+> would probably result in mild disbelief and requests to have a look.
+Finally,
-> claim that "I have computer-generated a 50k-word [novel][]" would be greeted
+> a claim that "My computer has generated a 50,000-word [novel][]" would be
-> with cries of "Hogwash!"
+> greeted with cries of "Hogwash!"

 — _with apologies to the sci.skeptic FAQ_